Ad Hoc Problems

 - Whenever you find an observation that seems useful, write it down!
 Writing down ideas lets you easily come back to them later, and makes sure you don't forget about ideas that could potentially be the solution.

 - Try to approach the problem from a lot of different perspectives.
-Try to draw a visual depiction of the problem, mess around with formulas, or draw a graph (see Graph Theory module).
-One of the most helpful things you can do when solving Ad Hoc problems is to keep trying ideas until you make progress.
+Try to mess around with formulas or draw a visual depiction of the problem (maybe some sort of graph).
+One of the most helpful things you can do when solving ad hoc problems is to keep trying ideas until you make progress.
 This is something you get better at as you do more problems.

-These tips are helpful in solving Ad Hoc problems.
-However, in the end, the best way to get better at Ad Hoc problems (or any type of problem) is to do a lot of them.
-Try to solve as many practice problems below as you can, and click the solution sketch tab if you can't figure the solution out.
+In the end, the best way to get better at ad hoc problems (or any type of problem) is to do a lot of them.

 Join the USACO Forum!